 While the cause of autoimmune hepatitis is unclear, the condition is known to occur more often in women and to run in families.
 It is more commonly found in people with other autoimmune conditions, such as rheumatoid arthritis, thyroid disease or inflammatory bowel disease.

-Seek Care if You Have Autoimmune Hepatitis Symptoms
+Seek Care If You Have Autoimmune Hepatitis Symptoms

 Left untreated, inflammation caused by autoimmune hepatitis can result in permanent scarring of your liver, called cirrhosis.
 Liver cancer, liver failure, and other serious complications may also occur.
+Early diagnosis and treatment can prevent these problems.

 Treatment for Complications